 As mentioned before, you want the waist to look thinner in portraits.
-To slim the waste down, do not fit it into the camera frame.
+To slim the waist down, do not fit it into the camera frame.
 Contrary to this, try to lean the shoulders in, and the waist away from the camera.

-Getting the waist a little further away from the camera in this case will make it look thinner because any object that is at a little distance from the camera automatically looks smaller.
+Getting the waist a little further away from the camera, in this case, will make it look thinner because any object that is at a little distance from the camera automatically looks smaller.

 If your model is standing you could ask them to cross their legs at the shin level.
 But be sure to request them to put the entire weight of their body on the leg in the back.
 This will make your model look more relaxed.

-However, if your male model is going to be sitting down then ask them to put the ankle of leg over the knee of the other.
+However, if your male model is going to be sitting down then ask them to put the ankle of the leg over the knee of the other.
 You should be photographing them slightly from above.
 This will make the overall photograph seem more natural.

 Hopefully, these tips will help you guide your male model to strike the perfect poses.
 Here are some more tips on model poses if you want to learn them.
 These tricks will most definitely add more versatility to the classic male portrait photography poses and will help you gain more control over the poses as well.
 So follow these simple tips and get ready to make your mark as a portrait photographer!